-If you are looking for an engaging exhibition that can be customized to suit your specific venue needs, Lee respectfully offers the following two.
-Both are available with adjustable inventory so they can be tailored to fit any size space.
+If you are looking for an engaging exhibition that can be customized to suit your specific venue needs, Lee respectfully offers the following choices.
+All of which are available with adjustable inventory tailored to fit any size space.
 The photos at the bottom of the page are from Exhibition #4 Lee Musgrave: On A Tangent at the Cafritz Gallery, Sitar Arts Center, Washington DC.

 The subjects in these photographs were all found on the land adjacent to Lee’s studio.
 The exhibit can feature photographs from a single Series or a select few from several different Series’.
 There are over 50 individual Series’ to select images from.
 Most photo’s are 16″x20″ with a few larger sizes available if space permits.
-The exhibition also includes text panels about our relationship to nature in this new century, the uniqueness of each Series’ and some thoughts about contemporary approaches to abstract photography.
+The exhibition also includes text panels about our relationship to nature in this new century, the uniqueness of each Series’ and some thoughts about contemporary approaches to abstract nature photography.
 Additional texts and images available for this exhibition can be found in the Photography section of this website.

 Exhibition #3… 21st Century Abstract Still Life Photography

 This exhibition consists of staged abstract sill-life images created and photographed on Lee Musgrave’s studio work table.
 Dozens of these exciting images can be seen on the Photography page listed above; on Instagram (leemusgrave_art); and on www.lensculture.com/lee_musgrave.
 The exhibition includes many of Musgrave’s award winning photographs and a text panel for each Series.
 Sizes vary.
 The exhibition is geared toward serious devotees of contemporary art.

 Exhibition #4… Lee Musgrave / On A Tangent

 (photos taken at Calfritz Gallery, Sitar Arts Center, Washington D.C.)